Shapes

 , date and time types (with the exception oftimetz

-) - operators that work on those types: arithmetics, comparisons, boolean operators like
+), Arrays (but not yet Enums) - operators that work on those types: arithmetics, comparisons, logical/boolean operators like

 OR